-Rainbow Chaser Project (Virtual teaching available during Covid-19)
+Rainbow Chaser Project (Virtual teaching also available during Covid-19)

 Rainbow Chaser Project

 see the world through a new perspective

 Affects of Covid-19 and how I can support the young:

 It moved fast, but still seemed like it took a long time, leaving much misery in its wake.

 People of all age groups affected in one way or the other.

 Some in an obvious manner, but many enduring invisible sufferings.

 Young people are finding it extremely difficult as their developing brains are unable to process life's anomalies thrown at them without any warning.